 We believe that phenoxodiol increases the potency of signal transduction inhibitors by targeting multiple signaling pathways, and in particular, those pathways vital to the survival of most, if not all, human cancer cells.
-In the term MSTR, "multiple" refers to the fact that more than one signaling pathway is targeted by the drug, and "regulator" refers to the fact that while the drug predominantly inhibits errant signaling pathways, other signaling pathways (e.g., anti-survival pathways) can be activated.
+In the term MSTR, "multiple" refers to the fact that more than one signaling pathway is targeted by the drug, and "regulator" refers to the fact that while the drug predominantly inhibits errant 'pro-survival' signaling pathways, it conversely can also activate 'pro-death' signaling pathways.